Modular Smart Contract Accounts

 /// @param module The module to uninstall.

-/// @param manifest the manifest describing functions to uninstall.
+/// @param manifest The manifest describing functions to uninstall.

 /// @param uninstallData Optional data to be used by the account to handle the execution uninstallation.
 Data